 Job Success Score

 If you are an exclusive agency member with enough contracts to qualify for a JSS, the agency JSS is listed on your profile.

 If you are a non-exclusive agency member with enough contracts to qualify for a JSS, your freelancer JSS is listed on your profile and we calculate that based on contracts you completed both independently and as part of the agency.

 Your individual JSS does not take into account other contracts completed by other members of the agency, but does take into account all contracts you have had, whether as part of the agency or as an individual contractor.

 Sending a Proposal

 When you submit a proposal as a non-exclusive agency member, you have the option to either submit the proposal as an individual or as a member of the agency (shown below).
-Exclusive members don’t have this option and all their proposals are submitted as members of the agency.
+Exclusive members' proposals are all submitted as members of the agency.